ml-explore/mlx-examples/kan/README.md

 - `--num_epochs`: Number of epochs to train.
 Default is `10`.
 - `--batch_size`: Batch size for training.
 Default is `64`.
 - `--learning_rate`: Learning rate for the optimizer.
 Default is `1e-3`.
+- `--weight-decay`: Weight decay for the optimizer.
+Default is `1e-4`.
 - `--eval-report-count`: Number of epochs to report validations / test accuracy values.
 Default is `10`.
 - `--save-path`: Path with the model name where the trained KAN model will be saved.
 Default is `traned_kan_model.safetensors`.
 - `--seed`: Random seed for reproducibility.
 Default is `0`.